Home Compare METSO.HE vs OTIS

 Metso Oyj vs Otis Worldwide: Which Stock Looks Stronger in 2026?

 Otis Worldwide holds the cleaner structural position, with the lead spread across profitability and valuation.
-Metso Oyj does not offset that deficit through any equally strong structural edge elsewhere.
+Metso Oyj still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 In the market, Metso Oyj carries the stronger setup — intact trend against Otis Worldwide's broken trend.
 That leaves a split case: the structural lead stays with Otis Worldwide, but the market is not currently confirming it.

 This is not just a one-metric split: both profitability and valuation materially support the lead.
-Otis Worldwide Corporation leads by 27 points on the overall comparison score.
+The overall score gap is 20 points in favour of Otis Worldwide Corporation.

 Trajectory Similarity